cristiangomezdev/mern-calendar/README.md

 ##### Front end:

-Basically there are 3 routes:
- - Home section with the 10 last news
- - Blog section with all the news
+- log in /sign up page
- - Create section to post new articles
+- home section and calendar display
+- CRUD Events
+- Redux
+- Test (jest / enzyme)

-you can edit any of the articles, also change the image and delete them as well.
+you can edit any of the events, also change the time setting and notes and delete them as well.

-Basicamente hay 3 rutas:
- - Home seccion con las ultimas 10 noticias
- - Blog seccion con todas las noticias
- - Create seccion para crear una nueva noticia.

 ##### Back end:

-Basically the backend is an API (express), with a CRUD and routes to access to the list of articles uploaded in a database. the file uploader is build with multer, and the database with mongo.
+Basically the backend is an API (express), with a CRUD and routes to access to the list of events/notes uploaded in a database. the database with mongo.

-Basicamente el backend consta de una api (express) con un CRUD y rutas para acceder a la lista de noticias/articulos subidos.
+Basicamente el backend consta de una api (express) con un CRUD y rutas para acceder a la lista de eventos/notas subidos.
 La subida de archivos esta construida en base a multer y la base de datos con mongo.

 ## Project ScreenShot(s)